emax-77/OpenMeteo-to-MySQL-PythonOnlyVersion/README.md

 ***This is a simplified (beginners friendly) version of my Flask app: https://github.com/emax-77/OpenMeteo-to-MySQL***
+***5 seconds delay between each request is too small to get the relevant data, so I recommend to use a delay of at least 30 seconds or more.***

-# Python code that collects data from the Open-Meteo API, stores it in a MySQL database and displays it in a table.
+# Python code that collects data from the Open-Meteo API, stores it in a MySQL database and then export to Json file.

 ## Data for my GPS coordinates, you can change the coordinates in the script to get the weather data for your location.